TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

 # Finalising the installation.

  1. Login to your raspberry with the user name and credentials provided with step 6b.
  2. Ensure that you have connection to the network or internet. type `$ ip a` to see the network setting currectly active.
     - with `wlan0` you see a ip-address at `inet` when you are connected and received an ip-address over dhcp.
     - if the command `$ ping 8.8.8.8` repies with a time in ms, Google dns replies so you have internet access.
- 3. Update the os to teh latest version with `sudo apt update && sudo apt upgrade -y`.
+ 3. Update the os to the latest version with `$ sudo apt update && sudo apt upgrade -y`.
- 4. reboot your Raspberry Pi with the command `sudo shutdown -r 0` and you are good to go to the next phase of the workshop.
+ 4. reboot your Raspberry Pi with the command `$ sudo shutdown -r 0` and you are good to go to the next phase of the workshop.

 ## Install options.
 Raspberry Pi 4, 400, and 5 are capeable of booting from USB instead of micro USB.
 Therefore you may decide to write the image to a USB memory stick in the previous instructions.

 To make the Raspberry Pi 4, 400 or 5 boot from USB follow [this tutorial](https://linuxconfig.org/boot-your-raspberry-pi-from-a-usb-a-tutorial).

+######### SSH!

 # Install software.
 For this howto, the following software is required: